STITCHING AS STORAGE

 •

 Magnolia is composed of 4032 hand-embroidered cotton stitches on a grid-based cotton cloth canvas.
-Embedded within the geometric abstraction is a cryptographic aleatoric notation derived from the rhythmic biodata of the magnolia.
-Recognized as one of the first flowering plants during the Cretaceous period 100 million years ago, the magnolia is a primordial bloom that embodies wisdom and perseverance due to its existence within and throughout deep time
+Embedded within the geometric abstraction is a cryptographic aleatoric notation derived from the stochastic biodata of the magnolia.

 The artwork is inscribed on sat # 1945185800000000 (Aug 9, 2023, 11:56 AM), a satoshi that was mined on the day the magnolia biodata was originally obtained